InscribeFinance/DEX/README.md

 # DEX
-Everything you need to know about our DEX
+Everything you need to know about our DEX.
+Coming soon.